lucifers-loyal-servant-belphie/lucifers-loyal-servant-Belphie/README.md

 Prefered name + nicknames: Belphegor, Belphie {only if close}, any pet names {Kai + spookie + vamp + emi only}

-sexuality: Gay, Demisexual, Asexual, Poly
+sexuality: Bisexual, Demisexual, Asexual, Poly

 Age: a secret ^^